-BEIJING (AP) -- Authorities called Sunday for anyone involved in terrorist activities in China's restive northwest to turn themselves in and promised leniency following a bombing that killed dozens of people.
+BEIJING (AP) — Authorities called Sunday for anyone involved in terrorist activities in China’s restive northwest to turn themselves in and promised leniency following a deadly bombing.

-The announcement came on the heels of a security crackdown launched over the weekend in response to Thursday's attack at a morning street market, which killed at least 43 people and wounded dozens.
+The announcement followed a security crackdown launched over the weekend in response to the Thursday attack at a morning street market, which killed at least 43 people and wounded dozens.

-The official Xinhua News Agency said an anti-terrorism campaign in the northwest Xinjiang region would target religious extremist groups, underground gun workshops and "terrorist training camps," and that "terrorists and extremists will be hunted down and punished."
+The official Xinhua News Agency said an anti-terrorism campaign in the northwest Xinjiang region will target religious extremist groups, underground gun workshops and “terrorist training camps.”
+The report added that “terrorists and extremists will be hunted down and punished.”

 Police have revealed the names of five people blamed for the attack and said they were part of a “terrorist gang.”
 Based on their names, all the suspects appeared to be Uighurs, the region’s most populous Muslim minority.
 Police said that four of the assailants were killed in the bombing and that the fifth was captured Thursday night.

-In Sunday's announcement, public security officials in Xinjiang said people involved in a range of designated terrorist activities would receive mitigated punishments if they turn themselves in within 30 days, Xinhua reported.
+In Sunday’s announcement, public security officials in Xinjiang said people involved in a range of designated terrorist activities will receive mitigated punishments if they turn themselves in within 30 days, Xinhua reported.

 The announcement also said those who surrender and offer information about other suspects or criminal activities “will be given minor punishment or exempted from punishment.”